Housing Options

 The Honors College is proud to offer two residence halls for Honors students.
 Rawlins Hall is available to freshman Honors students.
-Honors Hall is available for upper classmen.
-Honors College students registering for housing are encouraged to select Rawlins Hall or Honors Hall; however, spaces are limited and the Halls may be full.
+Honors Hall is available for upperclassmen.
+Honors College students registering for housing are encouraged to select Rawlins Hall or Honors Hall; however, spaces are limited, and the halls may be full.

 Early Move-In